lzytitan494/Planning-test-for-LLMs/README.md

 # Planning-test-for-LLMs
 Ask an LLM to plan the path, then verify its path using Gym Frozen Lake.
-(Just for sanity check 🙃, the human brain still works better or not.)
+(Just for sanity check 🙃, how far they are.)
 ---
 1. You can use any llm for this test.
 2. You can try changing the environment.